jericks/geometrycommands/source/commands/linemerge.rst

 **Description**:

-Merge lines of the input geoemtry together.
+Merge lines of the input geometry together.

 **Arguments**: